by Gordon M. Hahn

 That the agreement’s weakness is driven by the incomplete structure of the negotiations as compared to the structure of the conflict is evidenced by the absence of a clause on one of the main internal causes of the conflict – the Donbass’s demand for federalization or autonomy.
 Since this is an internal issue of sovereign Ukraine’s institutional design, it can not be stipulated in a document signed by other states or international organizations like Russia and the EU.
 This is why a different structure that included all of the conflict’s parties on the ground is necessary.
 In this way, Putin (and perhaps others at the talks, we do not know) is correct in insisting that the leaders of the breakaway regions participate in talks and even sign the new agreement and that Poroshenko begin dealing with the separatist leaders or their representatives directly.
 Their signatures should have been secured.

 This weakness is also demonstrated by Russian Vladimir Putin’s statement that Russia can not fulfill the agreement’s clauses but can only serve as a guarantor.
 This is true for the EU as well.
 Moscow will not acknowledge the presence of its weapons or the small number of troops it has contributed to the defense of Donbass, and therefore it can only adopt the role of guarantor on almost all issues.
-Russia’s only somewhat open commitment is to close the borders and stop the supply of volunteers, soldiers and equipment are interconnected and rest on the border issue.
-These commitments, however, are mentioned in the agreement without reference to Moscow or Russia.
+Russia’s only somewhat open commitments are to close the borders and stop the supply of volunteers, soldiers and equipment, but these are interconnected and rest on the former, border issue.
+Both commitments, however, are mentioned in the agreement without reference to Moscow or Russia.
 Ukraine is, therefore, the only signatory-party to the new agreement that can actually carry out several of the requirements in the agreement, since the Donbass’s DNR and LNR refused to sign.
-Thus, the onus in carrying out the agreement as such falls largely on Kiev.
+Thus, the onus in carrying out the agreement as such falls inordinately on Kiev.

 Solutions for Minsk 3.0